 The number of cattle in the herd must be at least two more than the number to be cut by riders and should be consistent throughout the trial for all teams competing.
+Cattle may be worked twice in a trial but must be given the opportunity to rest between works.
 Cattle must be individually identifiable, being tagged or marked with a number, letter, and/or a color large enough to be easily identified by riders and Judges.
 All cattle must be marked; extra cattle may be used for re-rides when necessary.
 The Judge must have a list of the numbers/marks for each group to ensure the numbers called are correct and to be able to quickly call out re-ride numbers.